SaraLerma/The-Pragmatic-Programmer/README.md

 Don’t get values from an object, transform them, and then stick them back.
 Make the object do the work.

-Authors from the book express this law in a simple way with the tip **“Don't chain method calls”**, try not to have more than one dot when you access something.
+Authors from the book express this law in a simple way with the tip <span style="color:lightgreen;">**“Don't chain method calls”**</span>, try not to have more than one dot when you access something.

 ```java
 a.getB().methodB(); //Violated Demeter's law